datt/dattdongare/source/about.md

 permalink: /about/
 ---

 I'm Datt Dongare a.k.a.
 Dattatraya Irappa Dongare, currently working as Technical Director at BTW Group of companies.
 I currently live in Pune, was born and raised in Pune.
 I've completed Bachelor of Computer Engineering(B.E.) from Sinhgad College of Engineering, University of Pune.
 I started my career as a software developer in Global Logic.
 I worked in webonise lab for 3 years Software developer(ROR), later joined Yogurt labs in banglore for 8 months.
 I love to travel, photography, rap.
-I rap in my leisure time under the stage name <a href="#">Data Don</a>.
+I rap in my leisure time under the stage name <a href="http://thedatadon.com">Data Don</a>.

 I have almost 5 years of experience in software development, more than a year experience in digital marketing.
 I'm responsible for all technical tasks in BTW Group, starting from analyzing, programming considering UX to deployment, handling digital marketing.
 I love solving the problems with innovative ideas.